 Grilled Romaine Roasted Chicken Salad

 If you don’t have access to a grill – no problem.
 The directions below explain how to get similar results in your oven.
-For me, there is a lot of enjoyment to watch the look on my guests faces when I go to the grill with the lettuce…but that’s the thing about being a chef isn’t it?
+For me, there is a lot of enjoyment to watch the look on the faces of my guests when I go to the grill with the lettuce…but that’s the thing about being a chef isn’t it?
 Doing things a little differently than what is the norm and coming up with a new flavor experience for yourself and others.

 - Salad Ingredients: